Business telephone system: Electronic shared-control system

 Features could be added or modified simply using software, allowing easy customization of these systems.
 The stations were easier to maintain than the previous electromechanical key systems, as they used efficient LEDs instead of incandescent light bulbs for line status indication.

 LSI also allowed smaller systems to distribute the control (and features) into individual telephone sets that don't require any single shared control unit.
-Generally, these systems are used with a relatively few telephone sets and it is often more difficult to keep the feature set (such as speed-dialing numbers) in synchrony between the various sets.
+Such systems were dubbed KSU-less; the first such phone was introduced in 1975 with the Com Key 416.
+Generally, these systems are used with relatively few telephone sets and it is often more difficult to keep the feature set (such as speed-dialing numbers) in synchrony between the various sets.

 Hybrid key telephone system

 Into the 21st century, the distinction between key systems and PBX systems has become increasingly blurred.
 Early electronic key systems used dedicated handsets which displayed and allowed access to all connected PSTN lines and stations.